11 Facts About Chandler’s Human Relations Commission

 The City of Chandler's Boards, Commissions and Committees are vital to the ongoing success of our community, providing invaluable input and feedback to Council and staff.
 A list of all active groups, including upcoming meeting information and minutes, is available online.

-If you are interested in serving on a board or commission, please check out the Citizen's Guide to review the board duties and requirements for membership.
+If you are interested in serving on a board or commission, please check out the Resident's Guide to review the board duties and requirements for membership.

 Categories